nitinraturi/ds-algo-python/README.md

 # ds-algo-python
-Data Structures and Algorithms in Python - Solved Problems
+Welcome to the realm of Data Structures and Algorithms!
+Here you will find problems and their solutions coded in python.

+## Topics Covered
+- Stacks